dani-lo/shapes-trading/README.md

 1. Mongo
 2. PM2
-3. Python path pointing to the app matching engine
+3. Python path pointing to the python shapes matching engine

 If you prefer to start up manually you can run `npm start` in the __frontend__ and __backend__ folders, but you will need to make sure you have an instance on __Mongo__ running on port __27017__ and manually EXPORT the __PYTHONPATH__ env variable to point to the __st_engine__ folder